 Mold and mildew formation are tertiary problems that can be caused by poor foundation drainage, along with wood rot.
 These are issues that are most common and severe in properties that have long-standing structural damage and issues with dampness to contend with.
 The presence of rot and mold is fairly easy to spot, however, as they are often accompanied by a musty, slightly sweet smell.

 These are just some of the issues that can be caused by persistent foundation saturation.
 If you start to see signs of damage in your home, you should contact a professional as quickly as possible.
 Signs to be aware of are:

 - Mold formation

 - Pooling water (either inside or outside of your property’s perimeter)

 By contacting a professional quickly and having them assess the damage, you will be able to get an idea of the extent of the issues in and around your property.
 This will ensure that you get a solution to all areas of concern as soon as possible (and that the solutions you get are permanent).
 We do not recommend that you attempt to solve this issue alone.

 Let the Foundation Recovery Systems Team Protect Your Home

-For almost three decades, the team here at Foundation Recovery Systems has been helping homeowners in Missouri improve foundation drainage and ward off serious damage.
+For almost three decades, the team here at Foundation Recovery Systems has been helping homeowners in the Midwest improve foundation drainage and ward off serious damage.
 We offer free, no-obligation inspection appointments to homeowners within our service area and guarantee a same-day written estimate for all costs.
 This will be provided at the end of the appointment.